The official website dedicated

 Koalas are uniquely Australian.
 They are one of our most loved and iconic animals and people come from all over the world to see them.

 In New South Wales, our koalas are special – but they are also under threat.
-Urban expansion, bush fires, car strikes, dog attacks and disease are all serious threats facing our koalas.
+Habitat loss, urban expansion, bush fires, car strikes, dog attacks and disease are all serious threats facing our koalas.

 Koalas in New South Wales are also some of the most genetically diverse in the country.
 They may be critical to the future survival of the species.

 While they can be hard to find, there may be around 20,000 to 30,000 wild koalas still living in New South Wales.